Employee Retention Strategies

 Help New Hires Develop an Emotional Connection With Your Company In The Onboarding Period

-Even when you hire for culture, employees and employers know very little about each other until they actually join full-time.
+Even when you hire for culture, employees and employers only know a little about each other once they actually join full-time.

 Great companies pitch in and make an emotional connection with employees at the onboarding stage, where employees are most vulnerable and are just learning the basics of a new job.